ibm-cloud-docs/dns-svcs/faq.md

 ## Can I add the same permitted network (for example, a VPC) to two DNS zones of the same name?
 {: faq}

-Adding the same VPC to two DNS zones of the same name is not allowed.
+No, adding the same permitted network (for example, a VPC) to two DNS zones of the same name is not allowed.

 ## What are the authoritative servers for the private DNS zones?
 Can I resolve the private DNS zones iteratively?
 {: faq}

 Unlike public DNS zones, {{site.data.keyword.dns_short}} does not expose authoritative servers for private DNS zones.
-Clients must send their recursive DNS queries to the DNS resolvers that the service provides.
+Clients must send their recursive DNS queries to the DNS resolvers provided by the service.
 The service does not allow iterative resolution of private DNS zones.

+## Can I create a DNS zone with same name as a Public DNS zone?
+{: faq}

+{{site.data.keyword.dns_short}} allows creating a private DNS zone that can have the same name as the public DNS zone.
+See a [detailed explanation](/docs/dns-svcs?topic=dns-svcs-use-cases#using-dns-services-with-split-horizon-capabilities) of this scenario, referred to as Split Horizon.